threepointone/glamor/new/styled/README.md

 ---

 - all glamor goodies apply; SSR, composition, etc
-- comes with a babel plugin to precompile source
+- comes with a babel plugin to precompile source to objects

 cons
 ---
-- parser doesn't match all of the spec
+- parser doesn't match all of the css spec (currently about ~2.1)